Updated: February 1, 2026

 Geographic location

 Your practice location affects rates through local litigation trends and regulatory complexity.
-Consultants in major metros like New York or Chicago pay more due to higher lawsuit frequencies and elevated business costs.
+Consultants in major metros like New York or Chicago pay more due to higher lawsuit frequencies and higher business costs.
 State differences in professional liability laws create premium variations for identical consulting practices.

 giveMoney icon